 Continue Reading Below

 David Almasi, vice president of the National Center for Public Policy Research, questioned whether the company was “willfully giving up money” with its new policies, he said in remarks during Dick’s annual shareholder meeting.
-Almasi attending the meeting representing the conservative think-tank’s Free Enterprise Project, which focuses on free-market investor activism.
+Almasi attended the meeting representing the conservative think-tank’s Free Enterprise Project, which focuses on free-market investor activism.

 Dick’s “has damaged its reputation by lending its voice and its resources to those who want to abolish the Second Amendment, even while the vast majority of Americans support the Second Amendment,” Almasi argued.
 “Thirty percent of American adults own guns, and another 11% live with someone who does.
 You’ve now alienated them.”